What Will the New Normal Look Like?

 We Should Expect More

 Not to be pessimistic, but it seems the frequency and scale of large disruptions is increasing.
-The terrorist attacks and long-lasting wars since 2000, hurricanes and tsunami’s, global financial collapse, and now our second pandemic.
-All of that in just the last twenty years.
+The terrorist attacks and long-lasting wars since 2000, Hurricanes and Tsunami’s, global financial collapse, and now this.
+That is just in the last twenty years.
 The new millennium has not started well for the occupants of spaceship Earth.
 So, we should not be surprised.
 We must be prepared.

 We Should Invest in Resiliency